(AP Photo/Andrew Harnik)

 In May 2017, President Trump renewed the about-to-expire EB-5 program.
 Hours later, Nicole Kushner Meyer urged Chinese investors to finance a Kushner family project in New Jersey via the EB-5 investor visa at an event that included video footage of President Trump and touted the project’s importance to her family.

 Democracy Forward filed a Freedom of Information Act (FOIA) request for all records relating to the May 2017 extension and communications regarding Jared Kushner, Nicole Kushner Meyer and the EB-5 program.
-The government has to date failed to respond.
-In October 2018, the court ordered the government to bring in a representative from the United States Department of State, as well as from United States Citizenship and Immigration Services to the next status conference, scheduled for November.
+The government has failed to completely respond to our request.
+Litigation is ongoing and has included highly unusual court-ordered appearances from representatives from the State Department and USCIS to explain the delays in production.

 The suit was filed in the U.S. District Court for the District of Columbia.